Integrating Honeygain SDK with Windows .NET/C# applications

 Revoking user consent

-To revoke user consent call .OptOut() method:
+To revoke user consent, call .OptOut():

 Hgsdk.OptOut();